-At Adult & Child, independence is a major goal moving many clients through our service lines.
-It’s the core tenet of skills work: to help struggling people handle the intricacies of adult life.
-A lot of clients benefit from by-appointment skills work out in the community, but A&C’s Adult Transitional Living homes exist for those who need support every day.
+At Adult & Child Health, independence is a major goal moving many clients through our service lines.
+It’s the core tenet of skills work: To help struggling people handle the intricacies of adult life.
+A lot of clients who benefit from by-appointment skills work out in the community.
+A&C’s Adult Transitional Living homes exist for those who need support every day.

-The whole point of ATL is to help clients with Serious Mental Illness regulate their lives and gain independence.
-Those in the program are required to need a high level of support and actively work toward their goals with the staff.
-Kimberly notes that some mistake the program for a homelessness relief program, which is untrue.
-Therefore, she is careful to fully screen potential clients to make sure they truly need all the services offered.
+The whole point of ATL is to help clients with serious mental illness regulate their lives and gain independence.
+Those who are in the program are required to need a high level of support and actively work toward their goals with the staff.
+Brand said some people mistakenly think the program is a homelessness relief program.
+Therefore, she’s careful to fully screen potential clients to make sure they truly need all of the offered services.

-And Kimberly is excited for the program to keep growing and innovating.
+Brand is excited for the program to keep growing and innovating.
 Looking to the future, she notes that some clients need a higher level of care and would benefit from a group-home type model.
-This month alone has brought a number of new skills staff members to ATL, each working to keep the program running smoother than before.
 The impact the staff has on clients’ lives plays out before their eyes daily.
 Hopefully, the future brings more residents, more services, and more confidence for clients winning back their independence.

 This is an updated version of an article that originally published Nov.
 30, 2017.